Cryental/MemoryJSON/README.md

 // Remote Access with URL, Password, Username and User Password (Http Basic Auth) var trainer = memoryengine.CreateTrainerFromURL("http://example.com/among us.json", "password", "username", "userpass");

+// Inject to the Game Process.
+(Boolean Type) trainer.Inject2Game();

+// Run pre-processing table.
+It has all AoBScan data that might be required for running functions.
+(Boolean Type) trainer.RunPreProcessing();

+// Get List of Functions
+var functions = trainer.GetAllFunctions();
+// Returns String with boolean, float, int, etc. You can use Enable and Disable for boolean type, and use SetValve for other number types. var getFunctionType = functions["Show Ghosts"].GetType();

 trainer.SearchFunction("MovementSpeed").SetValve("1");

 trainer.SearchFunction("Show Ghosts").Enable();